bzaman18/bzlibrary/README.md

 Retrieve all books in the library system
 Response: 200 OK
 - Returns a list of all books

+GET /api/v1/library/books/inventory
+Retrieves an inventory of all books grouped by isbn,together with number of copies of each book
+Response: 200 OK
+- Returns a list of all books
 ```

 ### Borrower Management